 For Couples Who Think They’re Missing Something

-Besides being a really good excuse to never have to shave, being a philosopher allows Yann Dall’Aglio to ponder and lecture you on the true nature of love.
-Specifically, how you can deeply connect with your partner in an era when you’re fighting to see whose selfie gets the most likes.
+In this Talk, Philosopher Yann Dall’Aglio ponders and lectures on the true nature of love.
+Specifically, he addresses how you can deeply connect with your partner in an era when you’re fighting to see whose selfie gets the most likes.
 Turns out, all you’ve gotta do is try a little tenderness.
-Too bad no other philosopher came up with that one sooner.

 For Couples Who Like To Ask Each Other Questions

-Before phubbing was a real made-up word, Stefana Broadbent gave this talk asserting that the internets can actually facilitate intimacy in addition to worldwide sharing of cat GIFs.
+Stefana Broadbent’s talk asserts that the internet can actually facilitate intimacy in addition to worldwide sharing of cat GIFs.
 Her argument is that technology now allows people to maintain regular, close connections regardless of place and time.
-It certainly allows you to watch her talk on your phone, preferably at the same time and in the same room as your partner.
+It certainly allows you to watch her talk on your phone — preferably at the same time and in the same room as your partner.